 Lancaster Law Office helps people in conflict meet face-to-face to negotiate disputed issues in a respectful and informed manner.
 Many divorcing couples or family members or neighbors in conflict find facilitative mediation attractive because it is frequently the least expensive way to complete a divorce or probate or dispute with high quality final paperwork and expert guidance.
 Mediation, in divorce or other civil matters, works well where power is relatively well-balanced between the disputants, where disputants are able to negotiate with mutual respect, and each has confidence in his or her own decision-making ability.
 When he acts as mediator, Brad represents no disputant as an attorney, but acts, rather, as an intermediary and a drafter-of-legal-documents only.

 In face-to-face mediation, Brad helps disputing parties resolve their marital or other civil disputes constructively using interest-based negotiation strategies.
+We discuss high end goals and interests of each party.
+For help with recognizing these goals and interests, you might read the text of Goals Interests In Divorce Mediation And Collaboration.
 Brad uses a framework developed in Difficult Conversations, by Stone, Patton, and Heen, which he has epitomized for your convenience.
 Brad helps the disputants create a joint narrative explaining their dispute, so the "fight it out in court" story can be abandoned.
 Then the disputants systematically work through their concerns, for example in divorce, their parenting and financial separation issues.
 If the disputants need legal counsel, they may employ collaborative lawyers to advise them.
 Marital partners may employ a child specialist to help them protect their children.
 Marital partners may employ a neutral financial expert to help them understand implications of the financial decisions they are making.
 Family disputants, for example in probating a deceased parent's estate, may add a dispute coach to the negotiation to help them process their emotional issues.
 If marital partners' emotions or lack of communication skills hinder the mediated process, the partners may employ a divorce coach.

 In considering mediation, many issues overlap with those of collaboration.
 Please look over the several entries at Considering Collaboration when thinking about mediation.
 Though some of these materials are aimed at divorcing partners, the collaborative structure is applicable to non-divorce disputes as well.